caolan/async/intro.md

 ### Binding a context to an iteratee

-This section is really about `bind`, not about `async`.
-If you are wondering how to make `async` execute your iteratees in a given context, or are confused as to why a method of another library isn't working as an iteratee, study this example:
+This section is really about `bind`, not about Async.
+If you are wondering how to make Async execute your iteratees in a given context, or are confused as to why a method of another library isn't working as an iteratee, study this example:

 ```js